 A. You will have a two-hour initial meeting which consists of a meeting with the parent(s) first and a separate meeting with the student.
 The parent and student meetings can be on different days if it is more convenient, but the parent meeting is always first.
 Depending on the time needed for school research, a follow-up meeting to discuss school options and the application process can take place within a few days of the initial meeting, or may need to be scheduled for a week or more later.
 Thereafter, again, depending on the situation, there might be meetings to discuss school visits, the applications, or for further counseling with the parent and/or the student.
 Or, it may not be necessary to meet in person again and the process can continue with communication by phone, fax, or email.

 Elementary and Secondary Day & Boarding Schools

 A. For applicants to 9th grade, most families start the process between March of their child’s 7th grade academic year and the beginning of 8th grade, but the process can begin almost anytime.
 Some families meet with us after beginning to explore school options, and transfer students may meet with us at whatever point they start thinking about changing schools.
 You are welcome to call and discuss your individual situation to determine whether the time is right for some help understanding school options and/or understanding the application process.

-Also, for students thinking about changing schools at the elementary or secondary level, Amanda can see families at any point that they would like assistance exploring school options.
+Also, for students thinking about changing schools at the elementary or secondary level, Karen can see families at any point that they would like assistance exploring school options.